larathompson/pavlova/README.md

   ```

-  Designing the models was very time-consuming, most notably due to the difficulty in determining the relationships between the tables and determining whether relationship were one-to-many or many-to-many.
+  Designing the models was very time-consuming, most notably due to the difficulty in determining the relationships between the tables and determining whether relationships were one-to-many or many-to-many.
 Eventually we determined that the relationships were many-to-many, however, this required us to change our code dramatically and was very time-consuming.

   After we created the models, we created the schemas, nesting the User schemas to create relationships between the schemas.